FREE Uber Tax Info Pack

 Uber’s vehicle requirements vary from state to state, and also based on which level of Uber you’ll drive for (Uber XL, Uber Select, Uber Black etc).
 Here are the basic vehicle requirements for UberX:

-• Registered in the state you’ll be driving in, and has CTP insurance if applicable in your state (in Victoria it must be registered as a commercial vehicle)
+- Registered in the state you’ll be driving in, has CTP insurance if applicable in your state, and has any commercial registrations required by your state

 The requirements for UberEats are much more relaxed.
 Generally, as long as your car was built in 1990 or later and it is properly registered and insured you’re good to go.
 For UberEats you can also use a motorcycle, scooter or bicycle.
 You can find more information on Uber’s website.